implus/CarDetectionExample/README.md

 ### Complexity Check

 Pay attention to the constraints of the complexity for your detectors.
+The following commands are used for official judgements, with 640x400 images for inference.
 ```
 python3 ./tools/get_flops.py local_config/atss_r50_fpn_ms12.py --shape 640 400
 python3 ./tools/benchmark.py local_config/atss_r50_fpn_ms12.py pretrain_model/atss_r50_fpn_ms12.model --fuse-conv-bn